 Essence of Japan remains to be found in bustling city

-streets, ancient wooden temples, magnificent castles, and
+streets, ancient wooden temples, magnificent castles,

 Tour through the busiest city in Japan, Tokyo, where our private guides and drivers will help you navigate through the city’s top attractions.
-Visit Tokyo’s historical monuments, fashionable neighborhoods, and diverse shopping district...
+Visit Tokyo’s historical monuments, fashionable neighborhoods, and diverse shopping ...
 View More

-A tour of Japan in autumn means cool, crisp weather and
+A tour of Japan in autumn means cool, crisp weather

 a colorful change to the surrounding nature, but the